This Financial Literacy Month, Brush Up on Financial Terms

 Where to Go for Help with Personal Finance

-• One-on-one counseling to help with money management, housing, and student loan decisions
+• One-on-one counseling for debt, housing, or student loan questions

 Final Thoughts on Financial Literacy

-To speak with a certified counselor or explore more tools, visit Credit.org for personalized support and trusted financial guidance.
+To speak with a certified counselor or explore more tools, visit Credit.org for personalized guidance and practical support.

 Jeff Michael